by Wolfgang Corcoran-Mathe

 A random port is a binary input port which produces random data.
 Reading from a random port must not produce an end-of-file object.

-A random state is a semi-opaque object representing
+A random-port state is an object representing

 the state of a random port (or, more precisely, of the